-Perhaps even more troubling than the violation of economic rights is the violation of reproductive rights faced by farm worker women.
 Women in the fields are exposed to toxic pesticides through direct spraying, breathing in pesticide drift, and touching pesticide residue on the skin and clothing.
-This exposure has been linked to causing infertility, miscarriages, and birth defects in babies.
+A study by Wellesley College links pesticide exposure to infertility, miscarriages, and birth defects in babies.

 For sources and to learn more: